 So this being the case, here are some of the ways you can research a white paper:

-As a white paper is formal and academic in tone, the structure needs to reflect this.
-And all academic reports follow a set structure (just think back to your college days!).
+As a business white paper is formal and academic in tone, it needs to follow a set structure.
+To get it right, follow this white paper template below.

 The title is crucial and needs to: